suncoast-devs/handbook/lessons/career-coding/six-steps.md

 5. Use [@codepen](https://twitter.com/CodePen) or
    [@codesandbox](https://twitter.com/codesandbox) to start off.
 Starting your own project can be overwhelming because of so many tasks you have to do to even get it live.
-Using one of the both is a good way to quickly get your project up and running and sharable.
+Using one or both is a good way to quickly get your project up and running and sharable.

 6. Starting a coding project can be like standing at the foot of a mountain,